akettring/pi_cam/README.md

 Buy a raspberry pi and whatever camera you like, USB or ribbon cable.

 Install the default Raspbian OS.

 Boot and set up wifi.
 I suggest to enable SSH using `raspi-config` or in the preferences menu.

-clone the contents of this git repo into your home directory.

-It may be necesseary to run 'chmod +x /home/pi/bin/ -Rv'
+Clone the contents of this git repo into your home directory.
+It may be necesseary to run `chmod +x /home/pi/bin/ -Rv`

 ## Step 1.
 Set up the cam